neoxnitro/youtube2mp3-webui/README.md

-Replace "/home/cgi/mp3/" by a path where you want save permanelty the mp3 N.B if you change the path, don't forget to alose change the path of last step
+Replace "/home/cgi/mp3/" by a path where you want save permanelty the mp3 N.B if you change the path, don't forget to alose change the path of last step N.B' be sure that this directory is editable by everybody (sudo chmod ugo+rw <directory>)

 eyed3 (ID3TAG)
 > sudo apt install eyed3